 The city's downtown is listed in the National Register of Historic Places, and 27 structures are recognized by the Texas Historical Commission.
 The downtown area features ornate 19th-century architecture, beautiful parks and museums.
 To schedule a tour of the Horlock History Center, housed in an authentically furnished and restored 1892 Victorian home, call the chamber of commerce: 936/825-6600.

-Navasota has been named the Blues Capital of Texas by the Texas Legislature and was home to noted songster Mance Lipscomb (1895–1976).
-A statue of him stands in Mance Lipscomb Park downtown, and the city's annual Navasota Blues Festival in August honors his legacy.
+Navasota has been named the Blues Capital of Texas by the Texas Legislature and was home to noted songster Mance Lipscomb (1895-1976).
+A statue of him stands in Mance Lipscomb Park, and the annual Navasota Blues Festival in August honors his legacy.

 Plan your Texas trip then take your Passport with you.